MicrosoftDocs/win32/desktop-src/tracelogging/level-constant.md

 ---
 title: Level constant
-description: Contains the value of the level that will be used in the activity’s start and stop events. ms.assetid: 'DBBBE6C8-B952-493F-AE98-89D54536F1E5'
+description: Contains the value of the level that will be used in the activity s start and stop events. ms.assetid: DBBBE6C8-B952-493F-AE98-89D54536F1E5
 topic_type:
 - apiref
 api_name: